lucutovidiu/manucontructionwebsite/README.md

 # Development (Client-side only rendering)
 npm start which will run: npm run start:dev.

+# Server Development
+* ng run serve
+- Not Working but for reference- in case of error: Internal watch failed: ENOSPC: System limit for number of file watchers reached:
+    * sudo sysctl -w fs.inotify.max_user_watches=100000
+    * to see if it has been added : echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p That will persist only until you reboot, though.
+To make this permanent, add a file named /etc/sysctl.d/10-user-watches.conf with the following contents:
+    - fs.inotify.max_user_watches = 100000
+    After making the above (or any other) change, you can reload the settings from all sysctl configuration files in /etc with sudo sysctl -p.

 # Production (also for testing SSR/Pre-rendering locally)
 *npm run build:ssr && npm run serve:ssr